 Movement Maneuver (1 Action).
 A movement maneuver is required if you are moving more than one (1) square.
 If you move along the ground you can move up to any number of squares equal your ground speed.
 If you move through the air you can move up to any number of squares equal your flight speed.
 While moving on the ground there is no ki cost.
 If you are using the maneuver to fly, you will have to pay three (3) ki points for each square you move through.
 When you move during combat if you move pass or leave the melee range of any enemy combatants you will provoke a counter action against you.

 - Rapid Movement.
 You move with great speed, which, creates the illusion of teleportation.
 Rapid movement lets you move anywhere on the battlefield any number of squares equal to either your ground or flight speed instantly without provoking a counter action.
-Increase the ki point cost of movement by two action (+2) for each square you move.
-This will cause moving on the ground to have a ki point cost and increase the ki point cost of flying.
+Increase the ki point cost of the Movement Maneuver by three (+3) for each square you move.
+This will cause moving on the ground to have a ki point cost of three (3) per square and increase the ki point cost of flying to six (6) per square.
 Using rapid movement increase your strike rolls for the remainder of your turn by two (+2).
 Increase this bonus by two (+2s) for each tier of power reached.

 Out-Of-Sequence Maneuver (Dynamic).
 Sometimes an ability, trait, talent or other mechanic will call for you to make an out-of-sequence action(s).
 When this happens the combat encounter is paused and you can take an action(s) based on the mechanic which triggered that the out-of-sequence event .
 Typically, this type of maneuver will take place immediately.
 After you have completed the out-of-sequence action(s) combat will resume normally.

 Parry Maneuver (1 Counter Action).
-When you are attacked by a combatant you can forgo your dodge roll, spend six (6) ki points to attempt to deflect the attack.
-Increase this cost by six (+6) for each tier of power reached.
+When you are attacked by a combatant you can forgo your dodge roll, spend six (6) ki points to attempt to parry the attack.
+Increase the cost of Parry by six (+6) for each tier of power reached.
+When you attempt to use the Parry maneuver you are not subject to diminishing defenses, unless you use the Guard option.
 There are three ways you can deflect an attack.

 - Melee attack only (Block).
 Instead of rolling dodge, you will roll your physical strike against the enemy’s attack roll.
 If your score is higher than the enemy’s, you deflect the attack and take no damage.